Samsung Galaxy S26 Plus vs. Google Pixel 10 Pro XL: Which Android flagship should you buy?

 Android 16 (preinstalled), seven years of OS and security updates

 The Google Pixel 10 Pro XL has a newer camera assortment, with a 50MP primary shooter, a 48MP ultrawide lens, and a 48MP telephoto with up to 5x optical zoom.
-Rumors point to Samsung improving the main camera on the Galaxy S26 Plus, but it's expected to be a minor upgrade.
-The sensor change should still bring a 50MP wide-angle lens to the Galaxy S26 Plus.
+Samsung didn't improve the main camera — or any camera — on the Galaxy S26 Plus, but there are claimed software improvements.

-On the other hand, the 10MP telephoto and 12MP ultrawide are presumed to be unchanged.
-That would be disappointing, as the 3x optical zoom length and the low-quality sensors are starting to feel very outdated in 2025.
+The 10MP telephoto and 12MP ultrawide are also unchanged.
+That is quite disappointing, as the 3x optical zoom length and the low-quality sensors are starting to feel very outdated in 2026.

 Google Pixel 10 Pro XL photos on Android Central